ijayhub/Articles-documentation/README.md

 This article was originally published at [Linktree Bio](https://linktr.ee/i_jeoma).
 It is republished here by the author for reference and knowledge purposes.

-Credit must be given to the author if this article is used or referenced
+You'll need to give credit to the author if this article is used or referenced.

 ## Author